 Think of it this way: therapists are just people and you're interviewing us to see if we're a good match for you.
 Check out this list of questions to ask a prospective therapist and this one in case they may help with your therapist search.

 If it doesn't feel like a good fit when we connect, I am happy to suggest other therapists for you to check out.

-I now exclusively do video therapy sessions.
-I offer a FREE 20-30 minute phone or video consultation so we can get a sense of one another, how I can support you, and answer any questions you have for me.
+All therapy sessions are conducted virtually.
+I offer a free ~30 minute video consultation so you can get a "preview" of what therapy with me is like, and so we can get a sense of one another, how I can support you, and answer any questions you have for me.
 I look forward to connecting with you!

 It may sound cheesy but it's true: Every journey begins with a single step.